Boeing 787 investigation making progress: NTSB

-WASHINGTON (Reuters) - U.S. investigators on Friday said they are moving ahead in their investigation of a battery fire on a Boeing Co (BA.N) 787 Dreamliner in Boston this month, as the grounding of Boeing’s entire fleet stretched into a third week.
+WASHINGTON (Reuters) - U.S. officials on Friday said they are making progress in their investigation of a battery fire on a Boeing Co (BA.N) 787 Dreamliner in Boston this month, as the grounding of Boeing’s entire fleet Of 787s stretched into a third week.

 All 50 Boeing 787s remain grounded as authorities in the United States, Japan and France investigate the Boston battery fire on January 7 and a separate battery failure that forced a second 787 to make an emergency landing in Japan a week later.